Roy McDonald (poet): Life and career

 McDonald grew his beard for decades.
 He claimed his was the longest at the 1969 Woodstock Music and Art Fair.
 His clothes often fell into disrepair, and he occasionally mended his pants with duct tape.
 He decorated his jacket with buttons.
 He was often referred to as the unofficial Mayor of Richmond Row, a colourful segment of Richmond Street located in downtown London.
 Contrary to what some believe, McDonald did live in a house, a home on Wellington Road near Whetter Avenue, the same home he grew up in.

 Roy spent most of his life in London, but he also spent time in Montreal, where he developed a problem with alcohol.
 He had the will to quit drinking and was completely sober from age 38 until his death.
 Pocketman (Dorset Publishing 1979) by Don Bell, is a book of comedy loosely based on Roy's time in Montreal.
 Also there is a song called Pocketman that was written in 1977, two years prior to the book, by Jeff Rogers-Wardle that describes the first encounter Jeff had with Roy.

 Death

 McDonald was found dead in his home in London, Ontario on 21 February 2018, at the age of 80, after friends had reported to the police that they hadn't seen Roy around in a few weeks, so the exact date of his death is unknown.
 Even though McDonald had a zest for life, he was known to scoff at his own death.
 "If I die today," he once said, "I would die fulfilled."

 Publishing efforts

 Ergo Productions published both of McDonald's books.
 Living: A London Journal is a detailed account of a week in McDonald's life, and The Answer Questioned is one long pun-poem.
 They can be found in the London Public Library and the UWO library, and are carried in some bookstores, including the one at UWO.
+In 2024, author Lynda Curnoe, who was close to McDonald and served as his archivist, published ‘Organizing Roy McDonald’, which recounts the process of turning his vast and chaotic literary estate into a coherent archive, along with his biography.